Questions and answers about the strike

 3. When does the strike start and end?

-The strike covers all shifts according to the shift list that begin between 00:00 and 23:59 on the declared strike day.
+The strike covers all shifts according to the shift list that begin during the declared time period on strike day.

 If a shift has started on the previous day but continues on the strike day, the shift in question will be completed.